nikopo1/Stuff/writing-on-the-wall/cxx.md

 Avoid casting in general try to design it out, especially `dynamic_casts` in performance-sensitive code.
 Hide casting in library functions, so clients don't have to write it.

+## Item 28 - Avoid returning "handles" to object internals

+Avoid returning references, pointers, or iterators to object internals (a.k.a. fields and methods of a class instance).
+This helps overall encapsulation, const member functions will act const.